ManHartz/ManHartz/README.md

 # 💫 About Me:
+👋 Hi, I’m @aimanhaziqmy, an experienced engineer with a passion for technology and a focus on developing robust server infrastructures and cutting-edge applications.
+My expertise lies in the MERN stack, where I excel in creating dynamic and scalable applications using ReactJS, React Native, and Node.js.

+💼 Currently, I thrive in managing server infrastructures efficiently, employing tools like Ansible, Docker, and Kubernetes to ensure smooth operations and seamless deployments.

-👋 Hi, I’m @aimanhaziqmy<br>👀 I’m interested in various technologies.
-Mostly focused on developing MERN stack application. <br>🌱 I’m currently learning React, React Native, Nodejs, Laravel, Google Cloud, Azure, AWS, Firebase, Tensorflow, Python, Java and PHP.<br>💞️ I'm seeking to work on any project linked to the services industry, with a focus on developing the backend, databases, APIs, and automations.<br>📫 How to reach me : aimanhaziqyazik@gmail.com / http://aimanhaziq.my
+🌱 I’m continuously expanding my skill set to stay ahead in the ever-evolving tech landscape.
+I'm currently delving into diverse areas such as React, React Native, Node.js, Laravel, Google Cloud, Azure, AWS, Firebase, Tensorflow, Python, Java, and PHP, empowering me to take on multifaceted projects.

+💡 I'm eager to take on challenges in the services industry, where I can leverage my skills in backend development, database management, and API integration to create practical and innovative solutions.
+Automation is my forte, and I take pride in streamlining processes to boost productivity.

+📫 Let's collaborate!
+Reach out to me at aimanhaziqyazik@gmail.com or explore more about my work at http://aimanhaziq.my.
+I'm open to exciting opportunities where I can contribute my expertise and drive technological advancements.

 ## 🌐 Socials: